walkable-server/docs/floor-plan.md

 ![perspective](assets/perspective.jpg)

-As you can see in **Usage** guide, we need to provide `floor-plan/compile-floor-plan` a map describing the `floor-plan`.
+As you can see in **Installation** guide, we need to provide `floor-plan/compile-floor-plan` a map describing the `floor-plan`.
 You've got some idea about how such a `floor-plan` looks like as you glanced the example in **Overview** section.
 Now let's walk through each key of the `floor-plan` map in details.

 {% hint style="info" %}
 Notes: